Indirect election: United States

-Similar to the United States, the President of the Republic of China was elected indirectly.
-Instead citizens of China elected members of the National Assembly which functioned similarly to the U.S. electoral college albeit where it can amend the Chinese constitution but its legislative functions were considered "reserve" powers that were meant to be exercised on an ad-hoc basis.
-After the loss of mainland China in the Chinese Civil War and subsequent constitutional amendments, the president is now directly elected by the citizens in the ROC free area; the National Assembly ceased to function in 2005.
+China

+The Constitution of the People's Republic of China specifies a system of indirect democracy.
+The National People's Congress elects the president, also known as the state chairman, who serves as state representative.
+The power of the presidency is largely ceremonial and has no real power in China's political system, the vast majority of power stems from the president's position as General Secretary of the Chinese Communist Party and commander-in-chief of the military.

+European Union

 The president of the European Commission is nominated by the European Council and confirmed or denied by the directly elected European Parliament (see Elections to the European Parliament).

+Parliamentary systems

 Republics with parliamentary systems usually elect their head of state indirectly (e.g. Germany, Italy, Estonia, Latvia, Malta, Hungary, India, Israel, Bangladesh).
-In most of these, the head of state is merely a ceremonial figurehead with limited power.
-Some parliamentary republics, such as Ireland, Austria, Croatia, Bulgaria and the Czech Republic, directly elect their presidents.
+Several parliamentary republics, such as Ireland, Austria, Croatia, Bulgaria and the Czech Republic, operate using a semi-presidential system with a directly elected president distinct from the prime minister.